 And, therefore, rest or proper mass is always a constant!

-But, mass ( of body or particle ) in motion is always a variable!!
+But, mass ( of body or particle ) in motion is always a speed - dependent variable!!

 Directly dependent upon relative motion to an observer or observers, plural.